 How do I download the app?

-You can download the mobile app by clicking the Download the guide button at the top-right, or by scrolling down to the bottom of the page and entering your phone number.
+You can download the mobile app by clicking the Download the App button at the top-right.

 Is there an app for my PC or Mac?

 There is no desktop app, rather, the Guidebook Web page serves as a version of the content that is accessible via a desktop or laptop computer.

 What if schedule information or event information is missing?

 The Guidebook Web page is constructed by the event/guide organizers.
 They choose what content to include on this page.
 If you are looking for content that you know is on mobile, and isn't on Guidebook Web, we suggest reaching out to the event organizers and they can consider adding that information.